smokingpun/smokingpun.github.io/_posts/2019-05-17-startup-content-audit.md

 ---
 layout: post
-title:  "Is your content any good?
+title:  "How good is your content?
 Find out with a content audit"
 date:   2019-05-17
 categories: blog
 metadescription: In this post I talk you through how to do a content audit for a startup, SME or growth-stage company.
 This audit will only take 1-2 days.